 Any recommendation, i.e. OtherInfo contents?

+SB: I have no particular view – it’s inherently difficult to define the location of a distributed domain.

 Page 14, Section 2.6 AdminDomain

 The definition of ID given here breaks GLUE2 URI recommendation for no good reason, in the reviewer's opinion.
 The reviewer thinks that the NAME field should be MANDATORY and carry the AdminDomain human-readable name.
 Information providers MUST produce a URI-compliant ID based on the Name field, in the form of some recommended URI scheme (see previous comments on section 2.1.3).